fredbi/gflag/docs/approaches.md

 > Comments by fredbi, as of 2023/09/26

-If we exclude the `pflag` standard library, usage of which is boosted by the eco-system of standard libraries, `spf13/pflag` seems the most popular package, most likely due to the popularity of the companion packages `spf13/cobra` and `spf13/viper`.
+If we exclude the `flag` standard library, usage of which is boosted by the eco-system of standard libraries, `spf13/pflag` seems the most popular package, most likely due to the popularity of the companion packages `spf13/cobra` and `spf13/viper`.